Events To Look Forward To This Fall In Bryan, TX

 Brazos Valley Fair & Rodeo

 The Brazos Valley Fair & Rodeo is one of the highlights of the fall each October in Bryan, Texas.
-Showcasing agriculture, education & youth to enhance our Texas culture, join the Brazos Valley Fair & Rodeo in their 12th year of all things livestock showing, mutton Justin', barrel racing, live music, carnival rides, bull riding, tractor pulling, and more!
+Showcasing agriculture, education & youth to enhance our Texas culture, join the Brazos Valley Fair & Rodeo in their 13th year of all things livestock showing, mutton bustin', barrel racing, live music, carnival rides, bull riding, tractor pulling, and more!

 Plus, this year's concert lineup is not to be missed.
-Kolby Cooper will kick off The Brazos Valley Fair & Rodeo concert series on Friday, October 20.
-Doug Stone takes the stage on Saturday, October 21.
-Pesado will close out the Fair & Rodeo on Sunday, October 22.
+William Beckmann will kick off The Brazos Valley Fair & Rodeo concert series on Friday, October 17.
+Sammy Kershaw takes the stage on Saturday, October 19.
+La Layenda will close out the Fair & Rodeo with Erick y su grupo Massore on Sunday, October 19.

 Boonville Days